microsoft/vscode-wiki/Repo-and-VSCode-Differences.md

-# Visual Studio Code and "Code - OSS" Differences

-This article outlines the differences between the open source project `github.com/microsoft/vscode`, which we will refer to as "Code - OSS", and Microsoft's Visual Studio Code distribution (which is often referred to as "`VS Code`".
-We know, its confusing, sorry).
+This article outlines the differences between the project at `github.com/microsoft/vscode`, which we will refer to as "Code - OSS", and Microsoft's Visual Studio Code distribution (which is often referred to as "`VS Code`"...we know it is confusing, sorry).

 ## The "Code - OSS" Repository